tum-gis/InterSensorService/documentation/API Documentation/RefDoc.md

 The observations from established InterSensor Service can be queried according to the O&M format by simply using the following GetObservation request
 ```
-#GetObservation Request for the INterSensor Service
+#GetObservation Request for the InterSensor Service
 http://127.0.0.1/OGCSensorThingsApi/v1.0/ogc-sos-webapp/service?service=SOS&version=2.0.0&request=GetObservation&temporalFilter=om:phenomenonTime,2018-08-05T00:00:00/2018-08-05T05:00:00
 ```
 More details about the OGC SensorThings API operations can be found [here](http://www.opengeospatial.org/standards/sos).